platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 A common source of performance issues is a misconfigured cache.
 The most common issue is not allowing the right cookies as part of the router cache.

-Some cookies, such as session cookies, need to be allowed, whereas others, such as marketing and analytics cookies, usually shouldn't be allowed to be part of the cache key.
+Some cookies, such as session cookies, need to be allowed.
+Others, such as marketing and analytics cookies, usually shouldn't be part of the cache key.

 See more about [router cache](../define-routes/cache.md) and [cookie entry](../define-routes/cache.md#cookies).

-You also need to ensure that your application is sending the correct `cache-control` header.
-The router cache obeys whatever cache headers your application sends, so send it good ones.
+Because the router cache follows cache headers from your app, your app needs to send the correct `cache-control` header.

-Static assets cache headers are set using the `expires` key in `.platform.app.yaml`.
+For static assets, set cache headers using the `expires` key in your [app configuration](../create-apps/app-reference.md#locations).
-See the [`web.locations` documentation](../create-apps/app-reference.md#locations) for more details.

 ## Language-specific troubleshooting